Gianna Bryant's Death at 13 Compounds This Tragedy Immeasurably

 "Our hearts ache but we will continue to be inspired by you.
 RIP Kobe and Gigi," read a post on Oregon's women's basketball Instagram account, alongside a photo of a player's Nike shoe sporting the "24" drawn onto countless shoes, hats, fingernails and any other willing surface over the last 48 hours.

-Just two weeks ago, Gianna and Bryant went to watch AAU star Hailey Van Lith, the No. 2 player in the country who has committed to play at University of Louisville in the fall, in a game in Cashmere, Wash.
+Just two weeks ago, Gianna and Bryant went to watch Amateur Athletic Union (AAU) star Hailey Van Lith, the No. 2 player in the country who has committed to play at University of Louisville in the fall, in a game in Cashmere, Wash.

 After their 63-27 win, Van Lith and her teammates enjoyed the photo opp with the day's all-star guests.